An official website of the United States government

 This project investigated potential reasons why hearing data obtained by measuring auditory evoked potentials (AEPs) were not reliable for use in determining marine mammal weighting functions.
 Research found that low frequency stimuli produced both low and high frequency AEPs, and therefore the AEP measurements were not reliable at predicting perceived loudness in marine mammals at low frequencies.

-The Effects of Noise on Marine Mammals: Progress Since 1995 (Project #LMR-10)
+The Effects of Noise on Marine Mammals: Progress Since 1995 (Project #LMR-10) COMPLETED

 Principal Investigator: Christine Erbe